-"I think that ASDAN cope is one of the most helpful courses I have ever done.
+"I think that ASDAN CoPE is one of the most helpful courses I have ever done.
 I learnt how to set targets and plan for my future".
-Alex Ravoka Year 11

-For more information contact Mr McGilton: pmcgilton@kingrichardschoolcyprus.com
+For more information contact Mr Balmer: cbalmer@kingrichardschoolcyprus.com

-AS/A2 English Literature

-AQA B English Literature
+AS & A Level English Literature AQA B English Literature

 English Literature students are engaged with the world around them: they question, they explore, they discuss.
 Good literature students enjoy reading, film, history, and current affairs.
-For students who engaged with the depth and detail of English GCSE study, this is the course for them: GCSE B grade or above (in Literature or Language) is preferred.
+For students who engaged with the depth and detail of English GCSE study, this is the course for them: GCSE B grade or above (in Literature or Language) is preferred but enthusiasm for reading will be considered on an individual basis.